lueho/BRIT/docs/01_user_guide/file_export.md

 - **Export Views:**
   - Each exportable model has a dedicated export view, subclassing `GenericUserCreatedObjectExportView`.
   - The view sets `model_label` (e.g., `'soilcom.Collection'`).
-  - The view automatically determines which objects the user can export (published or owned) and passes only those IDs to the export task.
+  - The view automatically determines which objects the user can export (published or owned) and passes filter parameters and context (such as `user_id` and `list_type`) to the export task.
+No long lists of IDs are passed.

 - **Export Task:**
-  - The generic Celery task receives the model label, filter parameters, and allowed IDs.
+  - The generic Celery task receives the model label, filter parameters, and context (e.g., user ID, list type).
   - It loads the correct model, filterset, serializer, and renderer from the export registry.
-  - It restricts the queryset to the allowed IDs, applies filters, serializes, and renders the export file.
+  - It reconstructs the queryset using the context (e.g., published/owned restriction), applies filters, serializes, and renders the export file.

 - **Registry:**
   - All exportable models must be registered in `utils/file_export/registry_init.py`.